LONDON SOUND - THE NAME

 That's enough of the business - so what about the personal information?

 As I said above, I was born at an early age on February 23rd 1948, in London.
 In 1976, I married Sharon.
 Regularly I tease her that it's ok for now as newly marrieds - but I wonder if the relationship will last when we've been married for a while?
-With our thirty fifth anniversary in 2011, we still are in the newly married stage, (at least I keep saying so!).
+With our thirty ninth anniversary in 2015, we still are in the newly married stage, (at least I keep saying so!).

 We have two children, Ruth and David, who are both brilliant in their own fields, art and computers.
-See Ruth's website by Googling Ruth Solomons.

 And as I age, I remain a happy and confident individual, who enjoys helping people.
-My chosen business means that I am paid to help people with hi-fi equipment, which does bring so much pleasure.
+My chosen business means that I am paid to help people with audio and hi-fi equipment, which does bring so much pleasure.
 What more could I ask of life?